-If your system is managed by the Hardware Management Console (HMC), use the HMC to complete the steps for replacing the card.
-For instructions, see "Replacing a part by using the HMC" on page 21.
+If your system is managed by the Hardware Management Console (HMC), use the HMC to replace a control panel.
+For instructions, see Exchanging a part by using the Hardware Management Console.
+If you do not have an HMC, complete this procedure to replace a control panel.